 Bed bugs and fleas are blood-sucking insects that can be difficult to control.
-Today we will show the main similarities and differences between bed bugs and fleas in case you are not quite sure what type of pest you are dealing with.
+Both bedbugs and fleas are two of the most common pests in homes.
+Therefore, it is necessary to know its characteristics and how to combat them.
+Today we will show the main similarities and differences in case you aren’t sure what type of plague you are facing.

 Pictures of Fleas and Bed Bugs